martijnwalraven/meteor-ios/README.md

 ### Core Data

+The easiest way to use Core Data is through `METCoreDataDDPClient`, a `METDDPClient` subclass that encapsulates the Core Data stack and adds some additional functionality.
+It allows you to pass parameters of type `NSManagedObject` or `NSManagedObjectID` to `addSubscriptionWithName:parameters:` or `callMethodWithName:parameters:`, and will convert them to a document ID.

 `METIncrementalStore` is an `NSIncrementalStore` subclass that handles Core Data fetch and save requests by delegating these to Meteor.
 A managed object model is mapped automatically to a document model (although a different `fieldName` can be specified in the `userInfo` of a property in Xcode).
 All types of relationships – one-to-one, one-to-many and many-to-many – are supported.

 Currently, all relationships are expected to be defined on both sides, and documents on both sides should contain relationship details and be kept in sync.